 Who can register a Small Payment Institution?

-A Small Payment Institution may be registered by a natural person, legal person or an organizational unit that is not a legal person but to which the Act grants a legal capacity.
+A Small Payment Institution may be registered by a natural person, legal person (in such case we advise you to form a company in Poland) or an organizational unit that is not a legal person but to which the Act grants a legal capacity.
 A person managing the Small Paying Institution may not be legally convicted for a crime against the administration of justice, for an economic crime or fiscal offence.

 To operate in the form of a Small Payment Institution, an entrepreneur must first obtain an entry in the register of payment and electronic money institutions.
 It stems from the fact that the activity in the field of payment services constitutes a regulated activity according to the provisions of the Act on the Entrepreneurs’ Law.
 The register is kept by the Financial Supervision Authority [Polish: KNF].
 The entry is made at the request of the entrepreneur who intends to operate as the Small Payment Institution.